 There was a day, not so long ago, when one or two IT professionals could take care of most needs for many, if not most, small-to-medium-sized businesses (SMBs).
 Today, businesses outside the technology industry find themselves spending from 1 to 10% or more of their annual revenue on technology (resources, infrastructure and services) depending on their industry and market.
 Manufacturing and retail tend to be at the low end, although custom manufacturing and retail with significant e-commerce or supply-chain integration can be very different animals.
 Finance and healthcare tend to be at the high end of the spectrum with security, process automation, record retention and virtualization among their key needs.
 Service providers range all over depending on their specialization and needs for market access.

-Whether you are an existing business or a new, growing organization – the use and strategic value of IT and software in your business is likely to have grown over the past few years and to continue to grow into the foreseeable future.
+Whether you are an existing business or a new, growing organization – the use and strategic value of IT and software in your business are likely to have grown over the past few years and to continue to grow into the foreseeable future.
 For SMBs, this is a problem: How do you manage your IT spend and risk?
 What percent of your annual costs are reasonable for IT and software?
 You can’t afford to sit on your hands while more nimble competitors snap at your margin and new business.
 You need to leverage your intellectual property to secure existing lines of business and break new ground.
 But – should you spend your time and cash to do what is needed – in-house or should you outsource?

 What do you need?
 What choices do you have?